New Richmond:

 In lieu of flowers, the family would request that donations be made in Paul’s memory to the American Legion Butler-Harmon Post 80 in New Richmond, American Legion Baseball, Westfields Hospital & Clinic Foundation, or the Cancer Center of Western Wisconsin.

-A celebration of life will be held for Paul at the American Legion located at 1260 Wall Street, New Richmond, WI on Monday, August 18 with a visitation being held from 3:00 pm – 6:00 pm.
-At 6:00 pm there will be a brief time of sharing about Paul’s life and Military honors will follow that.
+A celebration of life was held for Paul at the American Legion located at 1260 Wall Street, New Richmond, WI on Monday, August 18 with a visitation being held from 3:00 pm – 6:00 pm.
+At 6:00 pm there was a brief time of sharing about Paul’s life and Military honors followed.

 The family invites everyone to stay and enjoy a meal and continued story telling following the military honors, because no Kittel event is complete without food and stories. ** Please attend in your favorite team apparel to support Paul’s love of sports.
 He would say Green Bay Packers and Milwaukee Brewers preferred. **